technbd/MinIO-Install/README.md

-### Install the MinIO Client (Optional):
+## Install the MinIO Client (Optional):

 The MinIO Client allows you to work with your MinIO server from the commandline.
-MinIO provides a client called mc (MinIO Client) which you can use to manage your MinIO server.
+MinIO provides a client called `mc` (MinIO Client) which you can use to manage your MinIO server.
 To install and configure the MinIO Client:

 ```
-cd /opt/minio/bin
+cd /opt/Minio/bin
 wget https://dl.min.io/client/mc/release/linux-amd64/mc

 chmod +x mc